 Above $\L^d$ is the Lesbesgue measure on $\R^d$.
 Two important cases: \begin{enumerate}[(i)] \item $\varphi=s$, $\G_\varphi$ reduces to the class of Gaussian measures with mean $v$ and covariance matrix $V$. \item In the case $\varphi=s^q$, $\G_{\varphi}$ becomes the class of all $q$-Gaussian measures where

 and $C_0(q,d), C_1(q,d)$ are given by

-Note that when $q=1$, $C_1(q,d)=1$.
+Note that $C_1(1,d)=1$ and $C_0(q,d)\rightarrow (2\pi)^{-d/2}$ as $q\rightarrow 1$, which follows from Stirling’s formula.
 Thus Gaussian measures are special cases of $q$-Gaussian measures. \end{enumerate} The $\varphi$-exponential measures play an important role in statistical physics, information geometry and in the analysis of nonlinear diffusion equations \cite{Otto2001,Ohara2009,Takatsu2012, Takatsu2013}.
 We refer to \cite{Ohara2009,Takatsu2012, Duong2015} for further details on $q$-Gaussian measures, $\varphi$-exponential measures and and their properties.

 The following result explains why $q$-Gaussian measures and $\varphi$-exponential measures are special.
 It will play a key role in the analysis of this paper. \begin{proposition} The following statements hold \cite{Takatsu2012,Takatsu2013} \begin{enumerate} \item For any $q\in (0,1)\cup \Big(1,\frac{d+4}{d+2}\Big)$, the space of $q$-Gaussian measures is convex and isometric to the space of Gaussian measures with respect to the Wasserstein metric. \item For any $\varphi\in\O(2/(d+2))$ with $d\geq 2$, the space $\G_\varphi$ is convex and isometric to the space of Gaussian measures with respect to the Wasserstein metric. \item Let $G_\varphi(\nu, V)$ and $G_\varphi(\mu, U)$ be two $\varphi$-exponential distributions.
 Then~ $[\mathrm{id}\times\nabla \mathcal{T}]_{\#}G_\varphi(\mu,U)$, where $\mathcal{T}$ is defined in \eqref{eq: optimal plan Gaussian}, is the optimal plan in the definition of $W^2_\varphi(G_q(\nu, V), G_\varphi(\mu, U)$. \item We have